lambdaclass/propamm-router-contracts/README.md

 ### Running the fork tests

-`test/PropAMMRouterForkTests.t.sol` exercises `swap` and `swapDirect` against a Foundry fork of mainnet, pinned to the block Titan publishes per request.
+`test/PropAMMRouterForkTests.t.sol` tests `swap` and `swapViaVenueV1` against a Foundry fork of mainnet, pinned to the block Titan publishes per request.
 Each test applies the per-venue Titan stateOverride via `vm.store` / `vm.deal` / `vm.setNonceUnsafe`, then runs a USDC → WETH swap and asserts the delivered `amountOut` is at least the venue's quoted `amountOut`.

 Driven by `scripts/run_fork_tests.sh`, which: